jonnor/ESC-CNN-microcontroller/report/report.md

 would this be good enough to be useful for classifying noise assessment?

-might not be neccesary to go as fine-grained as 10 classes Road noise, people/social noise, construction noise. could this be done as post-processing on these 10 classes?

-could do only the `foreground` classes.
-Since the predominant sound

 class accuracies
 confusion

-top3 performance
+Foreground only
+Since the predominant sound

+Grouped evaluation
+Road noise, people/social noise, construction noise.

 Possible to use slightly bigger microcontroller.
 Able to double Flash.
 Up to 1024kB RAM, 8x.
 Approx 8x CPU.

+Hardware accelerators.

 ## Further work